James Scott: Fighting Behind Bars

 However, the boxing eventually continued, with help of prison warden Robert S. Hatrak

 and when new promoter Murad Muhammad somehow funded the fights and found a way for the inmate to fight professionally again despite being incarcerated in a state prison.
 Hatrak believed in redemption and resurrection, and Scott had a lifeline.
+Scott earned while he boxed, most of his earnings went on legal fees, the rest on food like steak and eggs, $104 a month to maintain the body in prime fighting shape.

 HBO was looking to get established in 1978, and with the WBA deeming Scott worthy of a world ranking, an unlikely alliance was formed.